RetailMeNot/SeleniumGridScaler/README.md

 Please see AWS documentation for more information on how to use/setup these things
 * tags (optional) - If you want to add any [tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) to your instances as they're started, prefix your comma separated key/value pairs with 'tag' (e.g. 'tagDepartment=Department,QA' would add a tag with a key of 'Department' and a value of 'QA')

+## Current Issues
+Currently Windows is not supported.
+There was an AMI I built out but forgot to make public before changing jobs.
+So, if you want to run in Windows, you'll basically need to mimic the startup/configuration logic done in ~/grid/grid_start_node.sh on the linux AMI included in aws.properties.default

 ## Contributing